RedisLabs/redislabs-docs/content/rs/security/certificates/create-certificates.md

 ## Create CA-signed certificates

-You can use certificates signed by a certificate authority (CA).
+You can use certificates signed by a [certificate authority](https://en.wikipedia.org/wiki/Certificate_authority) (CA).

 For best results, use the following guidelines to create the certificates.

 ### TLS certificate guidelines

 When you create certificates signed by a certificate authority, you need to create server certificates and client certificates.
-The follow sections describe guidelines that apply to both certificates and provide guidance for each certificate type.
+The following provide guidelines that apply to both certificates and guidance for each certificate type.

 #### Guidelines for server and client certificates

 1. Include the full [certificate chain](https://en.wikipedia.org/wiki/X.509#Certificate_chains_and_cross-certification) when creating certificate .PEM files for either server or client certificates.

-1. Certificates in the .PEM file should be chained in the following order:
+1. List (_chain_) certificates in the .PEM file in the following order:

     ``` text
     -----BEGIN CERTIFICATE-----